Watch this video to learn how Stream automates publishing into AVAIL Channels

 - application_log.txt

-If additional help is required, please reach out to support@getavail.com
+If additional help is required, please contact support@getavail.com.